Pi-31415/changelogs/localanesthesia.md

 ### To Solve

+- Wrong Spinning Direction on Longitudinal Axis of Syringe
 - Wrong Direction of Haply Translation and Virtual Syringe
 - Implement Simplified Procedure
 - Haptic Feedback is absent (check mesh)